ncatlab/nlab-content/pages/3/4/2/0/243/content.md

   \,.
 $$

-If we want to generalize an expression like this to [[enriched category theory]] the explicit indexing over the set of morphisms has to be replaced by something that makes sense in an [[enriched category]].
+If we want to generalize an expression like this to [[enriched category theory]], the explicit indexing over the set of morphisms has to be replaced by something that makes sense in an [[enriched category]].

 To that end, observe that we have a canonical isomorphism (of sets, still)